Andrew Benintendi Player Props: White Sox vs. Reds

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with a slugging percentage of .310, fueled by five extra-base hits.
+- Benintendi has an OPS of .655, fueled by an OBP of .338 and a team-best slugging percentage of .316 this season.

-- Benintendi has picked up a hit in 23 of 29 games this year, with multiple hits seven times.
+- Benintendi has reached base via a hit in 24 games this season (of 30 played), and had multiple hits in seven of those games.

-- In 29 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.